openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

   :local:
   :depth: 2

-For more information about the core problem types, see :ref:`Working with Problem Components`.
+For more information about the simple problem types, see :ref:`Working with Problem Components`.

 **********